zakk4223/hyprWorkspaceLayouts/README.md

 # Workspace and monitor specific window layouts for Hyprland

 Do you wish you could run different window tiling layouts on individual workspaces?
-Or on specific monitors?
-Lucky you, that plugin lets you do that!

 ## Using hyprpm, Hyprland's official plugin manager (recommended)
 1. Run `hyprpm add https://github.com/zakk4223/hyprWorkspaceLayouts` and wait for hyprpm to build the plugin.